kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 <p></p>

 3. **children**.
-these are other nested or inherited components.The  children are elements creatable with createElement.
+these are other nested or inherited components.The  children are elements creatable with React.createElement.

 ```javascript
 React.createElement(type, [..props], [...children])